hillerlab/GenomeAlignmentTools/README.md

 # chainNet
 Given a set of alignment chains, chainNet produces alignment nets, which is a hierarchical collection of chains or parts of chains that attempt to capture only orthologous alignments [3].
-The original chainNet the score of "sub-net" (nets that come from a part of a chain and fill a gap in a higher-level net) by the fraction of aligning bases.
+The original chainNet implementation approximates the score of "sub-nets" (nets that come from a part of a chain and fill a gap in a higher-level net) by the fraction of aligning bases.
 This can lead to a bias in case the aligning blocks of a chain are not equally distributed.
 We implemented a new parameter "-rescore" in chainNet that computes the real score of each subnet [2].

 __Usage:__
 ```